-- 1. The student should complete all courses, the compulsory and optional, theoretical and practical, and practical training according to the major sheet for each programme. - The student should pass all theoretical and practical exams as well as the activities per course for every course with a grade not less than 60%. - 3.
-The student's GPA should not be less than 70%. - 4.
+1. The student should complete all courses, the compulsory

+- and optional, theoretical and practical, and practical training according to the major sheet for each programme. - 2.
+The student should pass all theoretical and practical exams as well as the activities per course for every course with a grade not less than 60% for Diploma and LLB, and 70 % for LLM. - 3.
+The student's GPA should not be less than 70% for both the Diploma and LLB students, and 80% for the LLM students - 4.
 The student should not be absent without proper excuse for more than the specified period mentioned in the Students Affairs' Regulations. - 5.
 The full payment of all tuition fees. - 6.
-The non-dismissal of the student due to receiving a third GPA warning.
+The non-dismissal of the student due to receiving a GPA warning (3 or 4 warnings).